What is a Cheque Bounce Case? Understand Section 138 of NIA

 Wait for 15 Days Response Time

 The Drawer need to make you payment within the period of 15 days after receiving the Legal Notice.
-Failing to which, the cause of action will arise and you are entitled to file a criminal complaint against him.
+Failing to which, the cause of action will arise and you are entitled to file a cheque bounce complaint against him.

 4